 The Board of Directors, with the favourable opinion of the Board of Statutory Auditors, jointly appointed the heads of the "Financial Statements & Compliance" and "Planning & Controlling" departments as the Managers Responsible for preparing corporate accounting documents (Responsible Managers).
-In making this choice, the Board of Directors took account of the Group's organisational structure and the national best practices adopted by other listed companies, also supported by an interpretation published by Assonime1 (Italy's listed company association), which recommends keeping the office of Manager Responsible for corporate accounting documents separate from Board members, because the two offices have different and independent responsibilities.
+In making this choice, the Board of Directors took account of the Group's organisational structure and the national best practices adopted by other listed companies, also supported by an interpretation published by Assonime (Association of the Italian Joint Stock Companies), which recommends keeping the office of Manager Responsible for corporate accounting documents separate from Board members, because the two offices have different and independent responsibilities.

-Hence, the Responsible Managers currently in office are Carlo Soprano, head of Financial Statements & Compliance, appointed on 10 November 2011, effective the following day, and Andreas Bott, head of Planning & Controlling, appointed on 8 November 2012, effective 1 January 2013.
+Hence, the Responsible Managers currently in office are Carlo Soprano, Head of Financial Statements & Compliance, appointed on 10 November 2011, effective from the following day, and Andreas Bott, Head of Planning & Controlling, appointed on 8 November 2012, effective from 1 January 2013.